huggingface/blog/graphml-classification.md

     </a>
 </div>

 In the previous [blog](https://huggingface.co/blog/intro-graphml), we explored some of the theoretical aspects of machine learning on graphs.
-In this one, we will explore how you can do graph classification using the Transformers library.
+This one will explore how you can do graph classification using the Transformers library.

 At the moment, the only graph transformer model available in Transformers is Microsoft's Graphormer, so this is the one we will use here.
-We are looking forward to see what other models people will use and integrate :hugging_face:
+We are looking forward to seeing what other models people will use and integrate :hugging_face:

 ## Requirements
 To follow this tutorial, you need to have installed `datasets` and `transformers` (version >= **TODO**).

 ## Data
-To use graph data, you can either start from your own datasets, or use [those available on the hub][https://huggingface.co/graphs-datasets).
-We'll focus on using already available ones, but feel free to add your own datasets!
+To use graph data, you can either start from your own datasets, or use [those available on the Hub][https://huggingface.co/graphs-datasets).
+We'll focus on using already available ones, but feel free to add your datasets!

 ### Format
-On the hub, graph datasets are mostly stored as lists of graphs (using the `jsonl` format).
+On the Hub, graph datasets are mostly stored as lists of graphs (using the `jsonl` format).

 A single graph is a dictionnary, and here is the expected format for our graph classification datasets:
 - `edge_index`